-Daubenya zeyheri has a truly multicolour flower if you can get close enough to note the detail.
+Daubenya zeyheri has a multicoloured flower if you can get close enough to note the detail.
 In this picture one can only see the red filaments and some old anthers.

-South Africa has about eight recognized indigenous Daubenya species, including Daubenya alba, aurea, capensis and comata.
-Around fifty years ago it was still thought that Daubenya is a monotypic genus ((Riley, 1963).
+South Africa has about eight Daubenya species, including D. alba, D. aurea, D. capensis and D. comata.
+Late in the twentieth century it was thought that Daubenya is a monotypic genus.
 Some of them are today cultivated widely in the horticultural world.

 This photo was taken in the West Coast National Park near Saldanha (Manning and Goldblatt, 1996; Riley, 1963; iNaturalist).